 The NCS Protocol includes a digital document that is emailed to you upon purchase.
 It is a step by step informational document that, if followed, will eradicate Morgellons disease (NCS).
 It includes your first month of treatment which includes a topical and internal detoxifier that will help dry up any sores if present.
-Also included are liquid detox products and sublingual tabs.
+Also included are liquid detox products.
 There are 4 products in all included in the treatment program.
 Also recommended in the protocol are vitamins that support detoxification (most can be purchased in a good multi vitamin).
 Another step in the protocol is to do a specialized blood test which tests your blood against every chemical that is used in any dental procedure and determines if you are “highly reactive”, moderately reactive” or least reactive” to that chemical.
 It is done by an outside lab and the fees are paid directly to them.
 You must be off of antibiotics for 30 days before doing the blood draw.
 This is the most important step as it will determine the source of your NCS.
 If your source of NCS is not dental we have another “unknown toxins” or “hair analysis” test that we can have run for you.
 There is also reference to lymphatic massage which will help your detoxification process by breaking down the toxins into smaller molecules that are more easily emitted.

 HOW MUCH WILL THIS ALL COST?

-Choice #1: ONLINE PROTOCOL: $970 would be the total cost for the protocol, blood test, and 3 months of treatment.
-NCS Protocol ($390 includes one month of treatment) the detox supplements (2 months $255), and blood test ($325).
-The blood test is outsourced to another company.
+Choice #1: ONLINE PROTOCOL: $390 would be the total cost for the protocol which includes one month of treatment.
+You will need to do a specialized blood test ($325), which is outsourced to another company.
 You will be paying them, and will have to go to a local laboratory to get a blood draw.
 Most people will need to be on the treatment for more than one month.
 The products that are recommended in this protocol come out to $255 for a 2 month supply.